https://www.tadfitchsauthorpage.com/

 A page for providing information about Tad's writing projects past and present, as well as news and updates.

-A member of both Titanic Historical Society and Titanic
+A member of both Titanic Historical

-International Society's quarterly journals, The Titanic Commutator
+Society and Titanic International Society's quarterly journals,

-and Encyclopedia-Titanica.
-His works have been cited or referenced
+Bill Wormstedt’s Titanic and Encyclopedia-Titanica.
+His works

-in many publications.
+have been cited or referenced in many publications.

 Having coauthored seven books to date, Tad is always keeping his eyes out for new projects to work on.
 While his works have been nonfiction, he has also begun working on some fiction stories.
 Research interests include the Titanic disaster and maritime history, the American Civil War, World War I & II, and family genealogy.